Zensight/header-utils/README.md

 [![MIT License][license-image]][license]
 ![Phasers to stun][phasers-image]

 A Clojure library for handling gross things in HTTP headers.
-Specifically, it can encode and parse Content-Disposition headers UTF-8 characters (RFC 6266), and exposes clean APIs for working with RFC 5987 encodings generally.
+Specifically, it can encode and parse Content-Disposition headers UTF-8 content (RFC 6266), and exposes clean APIs for working with RFC 5987 encodings generally.

 ## Usage